Homotopy type of spaces of locally convex curves in the sphere S^3

 These polynomials are constructed so that, for instance, the curve $\Gamma_{(x_1,x_2,x_3)}$ has a letter $[ab]$ in its itinerary if and only if $q_{[ab]} = 0$.
 Consider the unit sphere $\Ss^2 \subset \RR^3$ in coordinates $(x_1,x_2,x_3)$.
-The polynomials $q_\ast$ define curves in $\Ss^2$; in the complementary open regions the itinerary of $\Gamma$ has dimension $0$: see Figure~\ref{fig:bacb-2}.
+The polynomials $q_\ast$ define curves in $\Ss^2$; in the complementary open regions the itinerary of $\Gamma$ has dimension $0$ (i.e., the itinerary has only the basic letters $a$, $b$ and $c$): see Figure~\ref{fig:bacb-2}.
 The point at the left where the vertical black line (corresponding to $q_{[ab]}$) is tangent to the red curve (corresponding to $q_{[ba]}$) marks the point where the itinerary is $[aba]$.
 The antipodal point, where the ``other'' black line is also tangent to the red curve corresponds to itinerary $bc[aba]cb$.
 Similarly, the point at the right where the vertical magenta line (corresponding to $q_{[cb]}$) is tangent to the blue curve (corresponding to $q_{[bc]}$) marks the point where the itinerary is $[bcb]$; the antipodal point corresponds to itinerary $ba[bcb]ab$.

 This transversal section is in fact not generic.
 This is the same phenomenon discussed at length for $[acb]$ in Section 9 of \cite{Goulart-Saldanha1}.
 A small perturbation obtains a valid boundary for $c_{[bacb]}$, as in Figure \ref{fig:bacb}; there are other valid boundaries.